-While in St. Mark’s Square, a must visit is to the famous Caffé Florian.
+While in St. Mark’s Square, a must-visit is to the famous Caffé Florian.
 The décor hasn’t changed much since the 18th century and although a bit pricey to sit and have coffee or dessert, it is well worth the experience.
 Several cafes surround the perimeter of this piazza and each has a bandstand outside.
 Each café takes turns playing well-known songs to the tourist’s delight.
 Take your time as the table is yours for the evening.
 Enjoy people watching, the wonderful coffee and pastries, and most of all; the music.
-I believe I read that even Charlie Chaplin was once a customer at this caffe!
+I believe I read that even Charlie Chaplin was once a customer at this cafe!

-This tower is the tallest structure in Venice and is also is located in St. Mark’s Square and is 98.6m high.
+This tower is the tallest structure in Venice and is also located in St. Mark’s Square and is 98.6m high.
 The tower that stands now is actually a reconstruction as the original collapsed in 1902.
 Through time, the tower has been damaged by earthquakes, fire, and lightning.
 Take the elevator up to the top for the best panoramic views of the city.

 Take a ridge on a Vaporetto (water taxi) through the Grand Canal.
 It is one thing to walk the streets of Venice but you must take the time to see it also from the water.
 It is very reasonable and more than likely, you will probably take one to get to your hotel when you first arrive in Venice.